alisto92/stats_finalproject/lab_3-master/project_3_draft.md

   geom_histogram(bins = 50) +
   facet_grid(~var) +
   theme_minimal() +
-  ggtitle("Histogram of Criminal Justice Policy Variables: Probability Variables")
+  ggtitle("Histogram of Criminal Justice Policy Variables: efficiency Variables")
 ```

 ![](project_3_draft_files/figure-gfm/unnamed-chunk-18-1.png)<!-- -->

 From our boxplots we can see that we have some extreme values for
-probability of conviction, with multiple counties having a rate above 1.
+efficiency of conviction, with multiple counties having a rate above 1.
 As these are not true probabilities, but rather ratios, these values are
 not necessarily spurious.
 However, they imply that for each arrest,
 there could be multiple convictions - one county has over 2 convictions